thienbuinguyen/battle-koi-website/src/posts/battle-koi-website-migration.md

 Hi there, this is the first blog from Battle Koi.

-I've migrated the Battle Koi website to use `eleventy` instead of `React`.
-I was having trouble maintaining the previous site since I hadn't touched `React` for over a year.
-Having to keep updated with web development libraries became a massive chore when I just wanted to focus on making games.
+I've just migrated the this website to use `eleventy` instead of `React`.
+I was having trouble maintaining the previous version since I hadn't touched `React` for over a year...

-I've also decided to start blogging my games and development.
+Anyway I've decided to start blogging about the development of my new games.
 I figured it would be a good way to look back in a few months/years to see what I came up with.
-Anyway, we'll see where it goes.
-I hope you'll follow along for the ride.
+I guess we'll see where it goes.